-But it’s not just large organizations that can benefit from using data to make better decisions.
+But it's not just large organisations that can benefit from using data to make better decisions.
 From solopreneurs to the Googles and Microsofts of the world, access to accurate and timely data improves the decision-making process.

 The same Harvard Business School article shares the following:

 The collection and analysis of data have long played an important role in enterprise-level corporations and organizations.
 But as humanity generates more than 2.5 quintillion bytes of data each day, it's never been easier for businesses of all sizes to collect, analyze, and interpret data into real, actionable insights.
 Though data-driven decision-making has existed in business in one form or another for centuries, it's a truly modern phenomenon.

 If you don't take advantage of this "modern phenomenon," you're missing the boat in regards to a tool that can improve decision making from the top down.

 It's one thing to understand the benefits of data dashboards, but that doesn't answer another key question: what is the purpose of dashboards in your company or department?